gajus/slonik/.README/USAGE.md

 ```

-You can create default interceptor collection using `createTypeParserPreset`, e.g.
+You can create default type parser collection using `createTypeParserPreset`, e.g.

 ```js
 import {